Placeholder text, please change

 Upcoming events:

-~ Field Trip on April 30th to Kenosha Public Museum to learn about Native American tribes living in Wisconsin and dissect Owl Pellets.
-We also have another Field Trip on May 21st to the Civil War Museum in Kenosha.
-More info is to come for chaperoning by our room parents—field trip forms to go home in April.
-I am so excited about these opportunities for enrichment.
+~ We have another Field Trip on May 21st to the Civil War Museum in Kenosha.
+More info is to come for chaperoning by our room parents—field trip forms went home in April.
+I am so excited about this enrichment opportunity.

 If you are interested in helping out with our classroom needs: